bilal-dsu/Guru-workflow/README.md

 #### Applying centrality measures on Article citation network
 The article citation network is a Directed Acyclic Graph (DAG).
 Most centrality analyses are not meaningful on DAG.
-Two measures are presented in `Listing 15.` Degree Centrality provides highly cited articles.
+Two measures are presented in `script 15.` Degree Centrality provides highly cited articles.
 Finding authors of these articles is also possible.
 Influence definition in DAG is captured via the recursive definition of Katz Centrality.